 As one of the composer’s leading champions, Friedrich Haider is completely at home with this score, and he makes sure the Oviedo Filarmonia maintain a textbook balance of affection and wit.
 Opera, August 2019

-Friedrich Haider, born in Austria, has held the position of First Guest Conductor of Theater und Philharmonie Essen since the 2017/2018 season – where his wide repertoire includes Humperdinck’s Hansel and Gretel, Mozart’s Die Zauberflöte, Verdi’s Aida – and is a regular feature at Bayerischen Staatsoper.
+Friedrich Haider, born in Austria, has held the position of First Guest Conductor of Theater und Philharmonie Essen since the 2017/2018 season – where his wide repertoire includes Humperdinck’s Hansel and Gretel, Mozart’s Die Zauberflöte, Verdi’s Aida – and is a regular guest at Bayerischen Staatsoper.
 He conducted Verdi’s La traviata in the Staatsoper Stuttgart’s opening of the 2019/2020 season to much acclaim and will return for Bellini’s Norma in 2022.
 In 2022, he will also conduct a concert performance of Bellinis Il Pirata in Dortmund.

 Friedrich Haider is conducting an opera repertoire of more than 60 titles (including Bizet’s Les pêcheurs de perles, Gounod‘s Faust, Lehár’s Das Land des Lächelns, Mozart‘s Die Entführung aus dem Serail, Strauss’ Salome and Ariadne auf Naxos, Strauß’ Die Fledermaus, Verdi‘s Rigoletto, Wagner’s Lohengrin) at opera houses worldwide including the Bavarian State Opera in Munich, Berlin’s State Opera Unter den Linden, De Nederlandse Opera Amsterdam, Gran Teatro Liceu Barcelona, Metropolitan Opera in New York, Semperoper Dresden, Teatro La Fenice Venice, Vienna State Opera, amongst others.